-I am trying not to suck all the enjoyment out of writing, engaging and creating content for my blog.
-I am happy with my growth over the last few months, I know where I need to do better with my promoting and I think 2020 will be the year when I attempt to take it to the next level.
+I am trying not to suck all the enjoyment of writing, engaging and creating content for my blog.
+I am happy with my growth over the last few months, I know where I need to do better with my promoting, and I think 2020 will be the year when I attempt to take it to the next level.

 Now the important bit Blog Stats for 2019.